zethon/ttvg/docs/scenes-dev.md

 }
 ```

-* `scale` - Defines the scaling for the background image
+* `scale` - Defines the scaling for the background image.
 * `tiles` - The tilesize for the map.
-For now this is always 16x16.
+For compatibility purposes, this should match up with the tilesize defined by in the PNG's corresponding TMX file.

 ### Player Information